-On March 23, 2021, the Company completed a private placement of flow-through shares for gross proceeds of \$1,050,000.
-The Company renounced the expenditures and available income tax benefits to the flow-through shareholders effective December 31, 2021.
-The Company was required to spend the funds on qualified exploration programs no later than December 31, 2022.
-As at February 28, 2023, all of the funds had been spent.
+On October 27, 2022, the Company completed a private placement of flow-through units for gross proceeds of \$300,000.
+The Company renounced the expenditures and available income tax benefits to the flow-through shareholders effective December 31, 2022.
+As at February 29, 2024, all of the funds have been spent.